mLewisLogic/saddle/README.md

 [saddle-example](https://github.com/mLewisLogic/saddle-example)

 ### client construction
 0. For the sake of cleanliness, pick a namespace that everything related to your client should live in.
-For this example, we'll use _SaddleExample_.
+For this example, we'll use __SaddleExample__
-1. Inherit your client class (_SaddleExample::Client_)from _Saddle::Client_
+1. Inherit your client class, __SaddleExample::Client__, from __Saddle::Client__
 2. Create an _endpoints_ directory at the same level as your client class file
-3. Create endpoint classes in the _endpoints_ directory that inherit from _Saddle::TraversalEndpoint_ and are under the _SaddleExample::Endpoints_ namespace module
+3. Create endpoint classes in the _endpoints_ directory that inherit from __Saddle::TraversalEndpoint__ and are under the __SaddleExample::Endpoints__ namespace module
     1. Give these endpoints methods that call _get_ or _post_ to perform the actual request
     2. Their module/class namespace determines how they are accessed in the client's call tree.
-For example, the get_all() in _SaddleExample::Endpoints::Fish::Guppy_ would be accessed by:
+For example, the get\_all() in __SaddleExample::Endpoints::Fish::Guppy__ would be accessed by:

         client.fish.guppy.get_all()

+    3. If you need REST style endpoints like client.fish('guppy').catch() then check out __Saddle::ResourceEndpoint__ and how it's used in [saddle-example](https://github.com/mLewisLogic/saddle-example/blob/master/lib/endpoints/kitten.rb)

 4. Initialize an instance of your client. ex: